JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 - On startup the script will load the ```module-suspend-on-idle``` module if ```hassio_audio``` is already running.
 - It then sits in a endless loop and listens to **Docker Events** related to the ```hassio_audio``` container.
 - When the container is started, the script uses ```docker exec``` to load the ```module-suspend-on-idle``` module inside the container.
-- The script will raise "user" events to rsyslog when the script is started, and also when the module is loaded (see /var/log/user.log).
+- The script will raise "user" events to rsyslog when the script is started, and also when the module is loaded.
+   (see /var/log/user.log)

 Note that if the ```docker exec``` command is executed immediately after receiving the container ```start``` event, a *"Connection failure: Connection refused"* error is raised.
 To prevent this error the script will wait for 5 seconds to allow the container to settle down, before executing the command.
 Based on your hardware and system performance you may have to tune this delay to prevent errors.